mcroning/PRProp3D/README.md

 # PRProp3D
 The software presented here is a three dimensional photorefractive beam propagation code.
 It is capable of modelling both static and dynamic interactions.
+It is inspired by results from the early 1990's in which beam propagation methods were used to analyze several types of photorefractive phenomena in two dimensions: one transverse and one longitudinal.
+Wuth the advent of GPUs 3D time dependent calculations have become possible.
 The menu items are shown below.

 ![image](https://github.com/user-attachments/assets/bb0ca750-cbe9-40f5-b944-09c42b79222e)